 Research Experience and Innovation

-Importantly, residents are encouraged and provided significant support to present their research at national meetings.
-There is no maximum to the number of meetings a resident can attend (if the resident has a poster or oral presentation), as long as all clinical services have adequate coverage.
+Residents are encouraged and provided significant support to present their research externally at inter/national meetings.
+There is no maximum to the number of meetings a resident can attend (if the resident has an accepted presentation) as long as all clinical services have adequate coverage.
 Residents routinely attend the Combined Otolaryngology Spring Meetings (COSM) and the AAO-HNSF Annual Meeting (Academy).
 Residents have also been supported to attend international conferences (e.g recently in Scotland, South Africa, and Switzerland)